lrpm-proto/spec/README.md

 #### `Uri` (`Str`)

-An `Uri` represents a resource unique across all sessions.
+A `Uri` represents a resource unique across all sessions.

 `Uri`s matching `$.*` are reserved for LRPMP use.